 Store tepache in an air-tight glass bottle or glass jar in the refrigerator for up to a year.
 Thanks to the fermentation process, tepache will last a long time because of its acidity.
 The flavors will continue to build towards yeasty, but a properly made and stored tepache will last for a long, long time.

 Frequently Asked Questions

-Tepache is a fermented drink that is very popular in Mexico and is now getting popularity all over the world.
-Corn was the original base of tepache, but the contemporary recipe for tepache uses pineapple rinds as the number 1 ingredient in the fermentation process to produce the tart drink that is tepache.
+Tepache is a fermented drink that is very popular in Mexico and is now gaining popularity all over the world.
+Corn was the original base of tepache, but the contemporary recipe for tepache uses pineapple rinds as the number 1 ingredient in the fermentation process to produce the tart drink called tepache.

 You should see enough foam and bubbles that form on the top of the surface of the tepache.
 The tepache is ready to be bottled for its second fermentation.
 Bottle the tepache in the pressure-resistant bottle.
 Then let sit at room temperature for a day or two, or until the fizz is to your liking.

 The combination of pineapple and its fermentation process is very beneficial.
 Most fermented foods contribute to bacteria that have a potential probiotic effect.
 This helps to balance bacteria in your gut, support digestive health and protect us from digestive issues.
 Pineapple is an anti-inflammatory food and has a high content of vitamin C, it also provides vitamins A, B, and minerals like magnesium.

 It helps to fight intestinal parasites contributing to good digestion.
 It contains bromelain, an enzyme that helps to improve the digestive process.

 Tepache and kombucha are both fermented drinks, but unlike kombucha, tepache is made from pineapple and water.
 The base ingredients of this fizzy drink are pineapple and water.
 It is often flavored with added sugars, and spices.
 The mixed ingredients are simply set aside and fermented naturally.